daegalus/csrd/content.en/02-creating-your-character/05-abilities.md

 **Discipline of Watchfulness (7 Intellect points):** You keep your allies on their toes with occasional questions, jokes, and even mock drills for those who care to join in.
 After spending 24 hours with you, your allies can apply a free level of Effort to any initiative tasks they attempt.
 This benefit is ongoing while you remain in the allies' company.
 It ends if you leave, but it resumes if you return to the allies' company within 24 hours.
 If you leave the allies' company for more than 24 hours, you must spend another 24 hours together to reactivate the benefit.
 You must spend the Intellect point cost each 24 hours you wish to keep the benefit active.
 Enabler.

 **Disguise:** You are trained in disguise.
 You can alter your posture, voice, mannerisms, and hair to look like someone else for as long as you keep up the disguise.
 However, it is extremely difficult to adopt the appearance of a specific individual without a disguise kit at your disposal.
 Enabler.

+**Disguise Other (4+ Intellect points):** You apply your shapechanging ability to another creature of your size or smaller, giving them a form that you are able to assume.
+This lasts for about ten minutes.

+In addition to the normal options for using Effort, you can choose to use Effort to increase the duration; one level of Effort increases it to an hour, two increases it to a day.
+A creature can revert to its normal form as an action, but it cannot then change back into the altered form.
+Action.

+You probably can’t use Disguise Other to disguise a kind of creature that is very different from you, such as a human disguising a robot, animal, or crystalline alien

 **Disincentivize (1 Intellect point):** You hinder all actions attempted by any number of targets within short range who can understand you.
 You choose which targets are affected.
 Affected targets' actions are hindered for one round.
 Enabler.